njvanas/AIO-Script/README.md

-<h1 align="center">WinScript</h1>
+<h1 align="center">AIO Script</h1>

-<p align="center">WinScript is an open-source tool built to help you build custom scripts for Windows.
+<p align="center">AIO Script is an open-source tool built to help you build custom scripts for Windows.
 It includes debloat, privacy, performance scripts & more, along with the ability to install all your favourite apps in one click.</p>

 ![App Screenshot](/website/public/winscript.webp)